bogdando/oooq-warp/docs/CI-reproducer.md

 $ docker volume rm httpd logs pki playbooks projects reproduce zuul
 ```

-If any volumes are in use, try to remove the containers that can use it and
+If any volumes are in use, exit the oooq-warp container, if in it, then try to
-repeat the previous command:
+remove the containers that can use it and repeat the previous command:
 ```
 $ docker rm -f tripleo-ci-reproducer_logs_1 tripleo-ci-reproducer_fingergw_1 \
 tripleo-ci-reproducer_executor_1 tripleo-ci-reproducer_web_1 \